Ajman, the UAE

 We asked expats in Ajman what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Ajman, should be aware that the cost of living can be high, particularly for housing and healthcare.
 They should also know that the UAE does not offer a retirement visa, so they will need to secure a residence visa through other means, such as by starting a business or buying property.
 Expats should also be aware that the UAE has strict laws and customs that they will need to follow, including dress codes and rules about public behavior.
 They should also know that the UAE has a zero-tolerance policy for drugs and alcohol consumption is only allowed in licensed venues.
 Expats should also understand that the climate in Ajman can be extremely hot, particularly in the summer months.
 They should also be aware that the healthcare system in the UAE is excellent, but private health insurance is necessary as healthcare can be expensive.
 Expats should also know that while English is widely spoken in Ajman, learning some Arabic can be beneficial.
 They should also be aware that the UAE is a tax-free country, but they may still be liable for taxes in their home country.
-Finally, expats should understand that while Ajman is generally safe, they should still take precautions to protect their personal safety and belongings," said one expat who made the move to Ajman.
+Finally, expats should understand that while Ajman is generally safe, they should still take precautions to protect their personal safety and belongings," remarked one expat living in Ajman, the UAE.

 What do expats in Ajman appreciate most about the local culture?